morrisfranken/draco-viewer/readme.md

 ## Uninstallation

-To remove the desktop integration and files installed by `create.sh`:
+To remove the desktop integration and files installed by `install.sh`:
-1. Remove the installation directory: `rm -rf ~/.local/share/drc-viewer`
+1. Remove the installation directory (this will remove symlinks and the launcher): `rm -rf ~/.local/share/drc-viewer`
 2. Remove the .desktop file: `rm ~/.local/share/applications/drc-viewer.desktop`
+3. Remove the icon file (if installed): `rm ~/.local/share/icons/hicolor/scalable/apps/drc-viewer.png`
-3. Remove the MIME type definition: `rm ~/.local/share/mime/packages/application-x-drc.xml`
+4. Remove the MIME type definition: `rm ~/.local/share/mime/packages/application-x-drc.xml`
-4. Update the MIME database: `update-mime-database ~/.local/share/mime`
+5. Update the MIME database: `update-mime-database ~/.local/share/mime`
+6. Update the icon cache (if `gtk-update-icon-cache` was used): `gtk-update-icon-cache -f -t ~/.local/share/icons/hicolor`
-5. You may need to manually change the default application for `.drc` files if another was previously set or if you want to associate them with a different program.
+7. You may need to manually change the default application for `.drc` files if another was previously set or if you want to associate them with a different program.